Cryptocurrency Regulation in Poland

 Taxation of Virtual Currencies Companies

-• Revenues from the exchange of virtual currency for legal tender, goods, services or property rights other than the virtual currency, or from the payment of other liabilities with the virtual currency, shall be considered revenues from capital gains.
+• Revenues from the exchange of virtual currency against legal tender, goods, services or property rights other than this virtual currency, or from the payment of other liabilities with this virtual currency, shall be considered revenues from capital gains.

-• The value of virtual currency obtained in exchange for other virtual currency isn’t considered as revenue.
+• The value of virtual currency acquired in exchange for any other virtual currency will not be treated as income.

-• As in the case of revenues, expenses incurred in relation to the exchange of virtual currency for another virtual currency will not be considered as revenue earning costs.
+• As in the case of incomes, expenses related to and incurred in respect of such an exchange of virtual currency for another virtual currency shall not be regarded as cost of earning revenue.

-• At the end of the tax year which coincides with the calendar year, the taxpayer must indicate in the tax statement the income earned in that tax year from the transfer of virtual currencies and calculate the income tax due.
+• At the end of the tax year, which coincides with the calendar year, a statement shall be made by the taxpayer regarding the income obtained in that tax year from the transfer of virtual currencies and determination of the quota of income tax corresponding.

 Key aspect to note when registering as a VAT taxpayer:

-• Other products and services are subject to VAT
+• Other goods and services are subject to VAT.

 Suspending Virtual Currencies Activities

-In the case of suspension of activities in the field of virtual currencies, a company can apply for the removal from the Register Virtual Currencies.
-The application isn’t subject to stamp duty.
-Information about the deletion from Register Virtual Currencies will be visible in the Register within 14 days from the date when the decision in this matter becomes final.
+If there is a temporary halt in the activity of a virtual currency, the entrepreneur may file a motion for removal from the Register of Virtual Currencies.
+The application is not subject to stamp duties.
+Messages on the removal of files from the Register of Virtual Currencies should be published in the Register within 14 days from the date when the decision becomes final.

-It’s mandatory to report on the suspension of virtual currency activities.
-The notification of suspension of activities in the field of virtual currencies must be made by submitting an electronic form via ePuap.
-It should be submitted within 14 days from the date of suspension of the activity.
-In the notification a company should indicate the date of the suspension of activities, which may not be earlier than the date of entry into the registry and cannot be a date from the future.
+The duty of notification about the fact of the suspension of virtual currency activity is mandatory.
+The notification of the suspension of activity within the field of virtual currencies is to be provided with an electronic form by means of the ePuap.
+It shall be submitted within 14 days from the date of suspension of the activity.
+With the notification, the firm needs to give the date from which it ceased to operate an enterprise, being that date not earlier than the date of entry in the register and not being in the future.

-• After obtaining information on the removal of the company from the Central Register and Information on Economic Activity or from the National Court Register
+• Within two months from the day of being informed about the removal of the company from the Central Register and Information on Economic Activity or the National Court Register;

 Poland